btrettel/compiler-bugs/bug0005/README.md

     end program bug0005

+Since there are multiple files, I've attached them to this post (with the .nml files renamed to .txt as they couldn't be uploaded as .nml, and the code adjusted accordingly).

 Command line log:

+    $ uname -a
+    Linux trident 5.15.0-102-generic #112~20.04.1-Ubuntu SMP Thu Mar 14 14:28:24 UTC 2024 x86_64 x86_64 x86_64 GNU/Linux
     $ ifx --version
     ifx (IFX) 2024.1.0 20240308
     Copyright (C) 1985-2024 Intel Corporation.
 All rights reserved.